xBoommy/BeatStride/README.md

 # Maple_EXP
 Hello!
-Welcome to our Application, Maple_EXP!
+Welcome to our Application, Beat Stride!

 This is a bare react native project.
 Remember to run ``npm install`` before you try to run the application.